kotgirep/CMPE-277-Assignment-2/README.md

   4. I have applied gradient background via XML.

-  5. in this assignment i have used constraint layout and applied to the element like textview, imageview and input field.
+  5. In this assignment i have used constraint layout and applied to the element like textview, imageview and input field.

+  6. In this assignment the application shows sunset,sunrise,min temprature, maximum temprature,pressure, windspeed, Current Temprature of a particular city.